oliverjam/learn-form-validation/README.md

 Client-side validation is important for a good user experience—you can quickly give the user feedback when they need to change a value they've entered.
 For example if passwords must be a certain length you can tell them immediately, rather than waiting for the form to submit to the server and receive an invalid response.

 You _should not_ rely entirely on client-side validation however.
-You can never trust anything that happens in the browse: users can use devtools to mess with attributes and elements to bypass validation.
+You can never trust anything that happens in the browser: users can use devtools to mess with attributes and elements to bypass validation.
 You **always** need to validate user input on the server as well, for security.

 ## Requirements